osalvador/ReplicaDB/implementation_plan.md

 - **Resolution**: replaced all CI-invoked `rg` checks with portable `grep` equivalents, including recursive source scanning and explicit error handling for directory scans.
 Re-ran the image smoke and four-run load gates with ripgrep excluded from `PATH`; both passed.
 - **Learning**: validation scripts and workflow shell steps should depend only on explicitly provisioned tools or baseline POSIX utilities; local availability is not evidence of runner availability.

+#### Gap 8: Quiet grep pipelines were incompatible with `pipefail`

+- **Task**: 5.4 and 6.1.
+- **Plan assumed**: replacing `rg -q` with `grep -q` preserved the shell pipeline behavior.
+- **Reality**: the metrics assertion found its expected text, exited early, and caused the upstream `printf` to receive `SIGPIPE`; `set -o pipefail` then failed the otherwise successful load scenario.
+- **Resolution**: matched captured metrics and image metadata through here-strings instead of producer-to-quiet-grep pipelines, then reran the four-run load and image smoke gates successfully.
+- **Learning**: when strict shell mode is enabled, avoid quiet consumers in pipelines whose producers must write the complete captured output; test the success path with `pipefail` enabled.

 ### Patterns Discovered

 - **Framework probe first**: validate Spring Boot management, Actuator exporter, and Quartz property binding with a minimal context before adding dependent health/metrics code.